telerik/winforms-docs/editors/textbox/textbox.md

 # TextBox

 RadTextBox is a themeable alternative to the standard Windows Forms text box control.
-It allows you to include a text box in your applications that is consistent in look and feel with the other Telerik UI for WinForms controls you use.
+It allows you to include a text box in your applications that is consistent in look and feel with the other Progress&reg; Telerik&reg; UI for WinForms controls you use.
 In addition, it allows the developer to set a default text to be displayed when there is no actual data in the text box.

 >caption Figure: 1 RadTextBox